TheirStack/data-engineer-2025-test/README.md

 - they all have different company names
 - some records may have domain and host information
 - some records may have the LinkedIn slug or URL of the company
+- some records may only have the company name.
+In this case, you should treat it as a different company.

-The company name alone is not enough to identify the same company across the different sources.
+The **company name alone is not enough** to identify the same company across the different sources.
 Using the company name alone, we may end up merging information from different companies that have the same name.
 And we'd fail to merge multiple records with different names that refer to the same company.

 Your job is to use common attributes to build these "clusters" of rows from the `company_landing` table that belong to the same company, as if they were the connected components of an undirected graph.